-Cost of services revenues consists of direct costs of software subscription-related services and our managed services offering.
+Cost of services revenue consists of direct costs of software subscription-related services and our managed services offering.
 These costs include personnel and related expenses, including salaries, benefits, bonuses, stock-based compensation and the cost of third-party contractors and other direct expenses.
-We plan to continue to expand our infrastructure and personnel as necessary to support our future growth and related increases in our service revenues.
-We expect growth in our business will result in an increase in the cost of services revenues in absolute dollars but may decrease as a percentage of revenues as we scale our operations.
+We plan to continue to expand our infrastructure and personnel as necessary to support our future growth and related increases in our service revenue.
+We expect growth in our business will result in an increase in the cost of services revenue in absolute dollars but may decrease as a percentage of revenues as we scale our operations.

 Research and development expenses consist primarily of personnel and related expenses for our research and development activities, including salaries, benefits, bonuses and stock-based compensation, and the cost of third-party developers and other contractors.
 Research and development costs, other than software development expenses qualifying for capitalization, are expensed as incurred.
-For the years ended December 31, 2020, 2019 and 2018, \$11.9 million, \$17.2 million and \$12.3 million of software development costs were capitalized, respectively.
-Capitalized software development costs consist primarily of employee-related and third-party labor costs.